ASFHyP3/hyp3-docs/docs/README.md

 ### Deploy

-This documentation site is deployed as a Github Organization websites with a CNAME so that it's viewable at https://hyp3-docs.asf.alaska.edu/.
+This documentation site is deployed as a Github Organization website with a CNAME so that it's viewable at https://hyp3-docs.asf.alaska.edu/.
 The website is served out of the special https://github.com/ASFHyP3/ASFHyP3.github.io repository.
 Deployment is handled automatically with the `.github/workflows/deploy_to_github_io.yml` Github